jkeefe/weather-ball/README.md

 ## Cron

-Running a Node.js Script Every 15 Minutes with Cron on Raspberry Pi
+Running a Node.js Script Every 15 Minutes with Cron on Raspberry Pi (by ChatGPT)

 This configuration runs a Node.js script every 15 minutes, even when you are not logged in via SSH.